brian-provenzano/docker-salt-masterminion/README.md

 Uses a Makefile in order to simplify setup/management and running of the containers.
 Please see the Makefile for all the options available.

 1. Clone this repo and cd to the root.
+2. Run `make setup` to create the initial salt subdirectories for ypiur lab (states, pillar, etc, cache...).
+Only run this once - any subdirs of `salt` are not included via the `.gitignore`
-2. Run `make build` to build all the requisite images.
+3. Run `make build` to build all the requisite images.
    - If you would like to use Alpine Linux for the master you can modify the `docker-compose.yaml` to use it instead.
 I am currently using Ubuntu for simplicity in leveraging the salt command bash completions.
-3. Run `make up` to bring up all the containers.
+4. Run `make up` to bring up all the containers.
 The containers ENTRYPOINT are set to run salt in `debug` mode to make it easier to debug any issues or view the configuration/setup and running of the master/minions.
-4. Switch to another terminal (same directory) - run `make cli-master`.
+5. Switch to another terminal (same directory) - run `make cli-master`.
 This will drop you into the salt master.
 Run `salt-key -L` to ensure the minions register.
 Watch the logs in the other terminal as well for confirmation.
-5. Have fun!
+6. Have fun!
 Create any states and pillar files in `salt/state` and `salt/pillar` these directories on the host are mounted as volumes in the master container for ease.

 ### Volumes